-This policy links to our policies on safeguarding, supporting pupils with medical conditions, antibullying, PSHE and SEND strategy.
+This policy links to our policies on safeguarding, supporting pupils with medical conditions, anti-bullying, behaviour for learning, online safety, PSHE, SEND strategy and the staff code of conduct/staff handbook.
 It also links to our SEN Information Report.
-Links with the behaviour policy are especially important because behaviour, whether it is disruptive, withdrawn, anxious, depressed or otherwise, may be related to an unmet mental health need.
+Links with the behaviour for learning policy are especially important because behaviour, whether it is disruptive, withdrawn, anxious, depressed or otherwise, may be related to an unmet mental health need.

-6. A whole school approach to promoting positive mental health
+6. Whole school approach to promoting positive mental health

-We take a whole school approach to promoting positive mental health that aims to help pupils become more resilient, be happy and successful and prevent problems before they arise.

-This encompasses 7 aspects
+We take a whole school approach to promoting positive mental health that aims to help pupils become more resilient, be happy and successful and prevent difficulties before they arise or get worse.
+This encompasses 7 aspects (that incorporate Public Health England's 8 principles of a whole school approach)

-- 1. Creating an ethos, policies and behaviours that support mental health and resilience that everyone understands - 2.
+- 1. Creating an ethos, policies and behaviours that support mental health and resilience that everyone understands, including leadership and management that supports and champions efforts to promote emotional health and wellbeing and listen to the views of pupils - 2.
 Helping pupils to develop social relationships, support each other and seek help when they need to - 3.
 Helping pupils to be resilient learners - 4.
 Teaching pupils social and emotional skills and an awareness of mental health - 5.
-Early identification of pupils who have mental health needs and planning support to meet their needs, including working with specialist services - 6.
+Early identification of pupils who have mental health needs and planning support to meet their needs, including working with specialist services and monitoring the impact of interventions - 6.
 Effectively working with parents and carers - 7.
 Supporting and training staff to develop their skills and resilience

-We also recognise the role that stigma can play in preventing understanding and awareness of mental health issues and aim to create an open and positive culture that encourages discussion and understanding of mental health issues.
+We also recognise the role that stigma can play in preventing understanding and awareness of mental health difficulties and aim to create an open and positive culture that encourages discussion and understanding of mental health difficulties.
+The COVID-19 pandemic has highlighted the scale of mental health difficulties and our aim is to reduce the stigma surrounding mental health to ensure that everyone feels able to ask for help if they need to be able to talk about their feelings and manage their emotions.